ityonemo/teh_science/stage-1-grow-yeast/experiment-1.md

 - 2030h: performed serial dilutions (200 uL into 800 uL pre-aliquoted from
   the set-aside 10 mL falcon into sterile Ep. tubes) of yeast growth (1x, 5x, 25x) dilutions and plated 1x on the YP(A)D plate and 1x, 5x, 25x on
-  the YPD plate, by pipetting 200 uL from the dilution into the Petris.
+  the YPD plate, by pipetting 200 uL from the dilution into the Petris and spreading with sterile plastic hockey stick.

 ## Observations

-10 Feb 2021
+### 10 Feb 2021

-(AM) there appear to be colonies in only the YP(A)D plate.
+- (AM) there appear to be colonies in only the YP(A)D plate.
 Is the dark YPD media toxic?

-(PM) false alarm; the 'colonies' were air bubbles.
+- (PM) false alarm; the 'colonies' were air bubbles.
 Good thing [experiment-2.md] flamed the petries.
 There now appears to be growth in all 4 plates, it is apparent that there are far too many colonies in the 1x, and probably too many in the 5x and 25x cases as well.